 Derawan, it's far away.
 To get there, several itineraries are possible ...
 I managed, during this last trip, to complete the journey Kuala Lumpur → Derawan in the same day.
 During my previous trip, the Tawau → Derawan trip took two days ...

-I get a lot of e-mails asking for info on the route to get to Derawan.
-Here is an article "practical-practical" that will answer a lot of questions!
+I get a lot of emails asking me for directions to Derawan.
+Here is a "practical" article that will answer a lot of questions!

 Routes and dilemmas

-A bit of geography to begin with ...
-Besides, it's often the way I prepare my travels.
-Looking at maps Nothing more inspiring!
+A bit of geography to start with...
+Besides, this is often how I prepare my trips.
+By looking at maps.
+Nothing more inspiring!

 Derawan is an island located in the Indonesian part of Borneo, on the east coast.